petertamai/TheBasicSetup/README.md

 ### Docker & Docker Compose
 - Installs the latest stable Docker Engine
 - Sets up Docker Compose for container orchestration
-- Adds the current user to the docker group (no sudo needed for docker commands)
+- Adds all users to the docker group
+- **Fixes socket permissions for immediate use without logging out**

 ### Caddy Server
 - Modern web server with automatic HTTPS